 Succulents have a fantastic ability to store water in their stems and leaves which will see them last without water longer than the majority of other plants.
 But how long is that, exactly?

-Unfortunately, there is no straightforward answer as factors like the type of succulent, seasons, temperature, pot size, the age of the plant, position (indoor/ outdoor/ shade/ direct sun).
-Generally speaking, most succulents should survive for over a week without any water whatsoever, though a lot of succulents will go without water for much, much longer.
+Unfortunately, there is no straightforward answer as factors like the type of succulent, seasons, temperature, pot size, the age of the plant, position will influence how long can a succulent live without being watered.

 In this article, we will have a look at how the above mentioned factors influence the length of time succulents can survive without a single drop of water.

 Type Of Succulent